ProjectDebbie/DEBBIE_dictionaries_annotations/README.md

 # DEBBIE dictionaries annotation

-The DEBBIE dictionaries annotator is part of the Biomaterials Annotator system

-The Biomaterials Annotator is a lexical resource for performing annotations on the biomaterials literature.
+The DEBBIE dictionaries annotator is part of the Biomaterials Annotator system; a lexical resource for performing annotations on the biomaterials literature.
 The main project and the documentation of the Biomaterials Annotator is available at https://github.com/ProjectDebbie/Biomaterials_annotator.

+The DEBBIE dictionaries annotation detect relevant entities related to the biomaterials domain in the text based on several resources detailed below.

+For a more complete explanation please refer to the [Biomaterials Annotator] (https://github.com/ProjectDebbie/Biomaterials_annotator) main page.

 ## Resources used for the DEBBIE dictionaries annotator